• Home

 Picture

-Once a year, the University of Georgia’s College of Agricultural and Environmental Sciences organizes the Great Georgia Pollinator Census, or GGAPC for short.
-This project catalogues the pollinator population in our state by recording the frequency with which different pollinators visit pollen-bearing plants.
+Once a year, the University of Georgia’s College of Agricultural and Environmental Sciences organizes the Great Southeast Pollinator Census, or GSePC for short.
+This project catalogues the pollinator population in the southeast by recording the frequency with which different pollinators visit pollen-bearing plants.

 Why is that important?